Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/1-set-up-environment.md

 1. If the Azure CLI isn't installed on your computer, go to https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest and install it now.
 You can determine whether it's installed by executing an `az -v` command in a Command Prompt window or terminal.
 If the CLI is installed, a version number will appear in the output.

-1. In a Command Prompt or terminal window, log in to Azure with the following command:
+1. In a Command Prompt window or terminal, log in to Azure with the following command:

 	```
 	az login